 Net debt is a capital management measure and is defined in the Corporation's annual financial statements.
 Net debt is an important measure used by management to analyze leverage and liquidity.
 Net debt is calculated as long-term debt plus current portion of long-term debt less cash and cash equivalents.
-A reconciliation of current and long-term debt to net debt is available in section 16 "Non-GAAP and Other Financial Measures" in MEG's annual 2021 MD&A.
+A reconciliation of current and long-term debt to net debt is available in section 16 "Non-GAAP and Other Financial Measures" in MEG's annual 2022 MD&A.

-Adjusted Funds Flow
+Adjusted Funds Flow and Free Cash Flow

-Adjusted funds flow is a capital management measure and is defined in the Corporation's annual financial statements.
-Adjusted funds flow is presented to assist management and investors in analyzing operating performance and cash flow generating ability.
-Funds flow from operating activities is an IFRS measure in the Corporation's consolidated statement of cash flow.
+Adjusted funds flow and free cash flow are capital management measures and are defined in the Corporation's consolidated financial statements.
+Adjusted funds flow and free cash flow are presented to assist management and investors in analyzing operating performance and cash flow generating ability.
+Funds flow from operating activities is an IFRS measure in the

+Corporation's consolidated statement of cash flow.
 Adjusted funds flow is calculated as funds flow from operating activities excluding items not considered part of ordinary continuing operating results.
-By excluding changes in non-recurring adjustments from cash flows, the adjusted funds flow measure provides a meaningful metric for management and investors by establishing a clear link between the Corporation's cash flows and the cash operating netback.
-A reconciliation of adjusted funds flow is available in section 16 "Non-GAAP and Other Financial Measures" in MEG's annual 2021 MD&A.
+By excluding non-recurring adjustments, the adjusted funds flow measure provides a meaningful metric for management and investors by establishing a clear link between the Corporation's cash flows and cash operating netback.
+Free cash flow is presented to assist management and investors in analyzing performance by the Corporation as a measure of financial liquidity and the capacity of the business to repay debt and return capital to shareholders.
+Free cash flow is calculated as adjusted funds flow less capital expenditures.
+A reconciliation of adjusted funds flow is available in section 16 "Non-GAAP and Other Financial Measures" in MEG's annual 2022 MD&A.